raminsamadi123/hyprinstall/README.md

 # Setup
 install Sway desktop with archinstall (NetworkManager) if problems occur try removing your disk with fdisk and then reboot or you might use pacman-key --init
 ```
-If you know about Arch Linux & archinstall you can skip this step, note that as desktop you must use sway:
+If you know about Arch Linux & archinstall you can skip this step, note that as desktop you must use sway with pipewire:
 https://youtu.be/G-mLyrHonvU
 ```
 ## Preparation !!DO THIS AS USER NOT ROOT!!